Safeguarding Children and Young People

 Office of the Children’s Guardian – Child Safe Sports information, resources and courses

-SMARTPLAY – Sport safety and injury prevention
+SMARTPLAY – Sport safety and injury prevention with guidelines for children

-Keep Them Safe – A NSW government website dedicated to child safety
+Keep Them Safe – A NSW Government website dedicated to child safety

 Australian Childhood Foundation – Advise on child protection and child abuse